Telephone: 613 533-2687 Fax: 613 533-6463

 A course in particle physics, covering topics such as: the physics of particles; symmetries and conservation laws; quark models of hadrons; the parton model and QCD; weak interactions.

-PHYS 893 Plasma physics
+PHYS 893 Plasma Physics

 An introduction to plasma physics.
 The motions of single particles under the influence of various fields is considered first, followed by a fluid description of plasma.
 Topics also include plasma properties, waves in plasma, equilibrium and stability.
-PREREQUISITE: Permission from the course coordinator
+PREREQUISITE: Permission from the course instructor

 PHYS 899 Master's Thesis Research